Death of Diana, Princess of Wales: Aftermath

 The photographers had been driving slower and were some distance behind the Mercedes.
 When they reached the scene, some rushed to help, trying to open the doors and help the victims, while some of them took pictures.
-Police arrived around ten minutes after the crash at 00:30, and an ambulance was on site five minutes later, according to witnesses.
+Police arrived around 10 minutes after the crash at 00:30, and an ambulance was on site five minutes later, according to witnesses.
 France Info radio reported that one photographer was beaten by witnesses who were horrified by the scene.
 Five of the photographers were arrested directly.
 Later, two others were detained and around 20 rolls of film were taken directly from the photographers while police later impounded their vehicles.
 Firefighters arrived at the scene to help remove the victims.

 Rees-Jones sustained multiple serious facial injuries and a head contusion, but was conscious.
 The front airbags had functioned normally.
 Some media reports claimed that Rees-Jones was the only occupant wearing a seat belt at the time of the crash, but it was later determined that "no one inside the car had been wearing" one.
-Diana was sitting in the right rear passenger seat and was critically injured, but she was also conscious.
-The crash mostly affected the righthand side of her body, indicating that she was sitting sideways in her seat at the time of impact.
-Her ribs and arm were fractured and her right collar bone was dislocated, and she suffered from swelling and bruising to the brain.
+Diana was sitting in the rear passenger seat on the right-hand side and was critically injured, but she also remained conscious.
+The crash mostly affected the right-hand side of her body, indicating that Diana was sitting sideways in her seat at the time of impact.
+Her ribs and arm were fractured and her right collar bone was dislocated, and Diana suffered from swelling and bruising to the brain.
 She was reported to murmur repeatedly, "Oh my God", and after the photographers and other helpers were pushed away by police, "Leave me alone."
 In June 2007, the Channel 4 documentary Diana: The Witnesses in the Tunnel claimed that the first person to touch Diana was off-duty physician Frederic Mailliez, who chanced upon the scene.
 Mailliez reported that Diana had no visible injuries but was in shock.
 She was reported to have been extremely disturbed and removed an intravenous drip while shouting incoherently.
-After being sedated and removed from the car at 01:00, she went into cardiac arrest, but her heart started beating again following external cardiopulmonary resuscitation.
+After being sedated and removed from the car at 01:00, Diana went into cardiac arrest, but her heart started beating again following external cardiopulmonary resuscitation.
 Diana was moved to the ambulance at 01:18, left the scene at 01:41, and arrived at the Pitié-Salpêtrière Hospital at 02:06.